TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

 ## Features
   - Built-in moderation
     - Enabled by default to ensure a safer, more responsible deployment out of the box
-    - Actively detects, filters, and blocks inappropriate or harmful prompts in both text and image interactions
+    - Uses OpenAI's moderation API (`omni-moderation-latest` model) to detect and block inappropriate or harmful content
     - Helps prevent abuse making your community better for all
   - Real-time AI voice chat in Discord voice channels
     - Join any voice channel and have natural, real-time voice-voice conversations with openAI's realtime models